dj-nitehawk/MongoDB.Entities/Documentation/wiki/Queries-Linq.md

 var books = book.Genres
                 .ParentsQueryable<Book>("GenreID");
 ```
-you can also pass in an `IQueryable` of genres and get back an `IQueryable` of books like shown below:
+you can also pass in an `IQueryable` of genres and get an `IQueryable` of books like shown below:
 ```csharp
 var query = genre.Queryable()
                  .Where(g => g.Name.Contains("Music"));